 Mobile Marketing Measurement

-In today’s technology driven world, mobile phones are the first line of inquiry when it comes to consumerism.
-These mobile platforms create ample opportunity for marketers.
+In today’s technology-driven world, mobile phones are the first line of inquiry when it comes to consumerism.
+These mobile platforms create ample opportunities for marketers.
 However, this new platform also requires a certain amount of evolution in regards to marketing measurement.
 With this new mobile trend, measurement no longer follows the same behavioral patterns as it used to.
 Many prominent marketers are now changing their approach to how they measure results.

 The Mobile Consumer

 This new consumer behavior creates marvelous opportunities for smart-brands to relate with their customers.
 However, this new-found trend also presents nuance’s when measuring the impact of our media on the audience.
 Many of our modern marketing rules were created when consumerism was mainly a desktop driven market.
 With the rising prominence of mobile shopping, we must evolve our guidelines for measurement just as the market itself has evolved.

 Developing a fresh approach that reflects the modern consumer’s online pathway or buyer’s journey is crucial to evolving measurement.
 To accomplish this, the smart marketer utilizes tools such as Key Performance Indicators (KPIs), investing in experimentation, and implementing cutting-edge measurement models such as cross-device and online/offline measurement practices.

 Successful marketers are twice as likely to exceed their business goals when transitioning to a more integrated measurement model.
 What does this mean exactly?
 Marketers are re-evaluating their approach to measurement with positive results.
 In order to comprehend how we can all benefit from revamping our measurement models, it is important to analyze the mindset of these new-age marketers.